Henry-okereke/Christmas-Countdown/README.md

 # Christmas-Countdown
-this is a countdown to 25th December
+This is a countdown to 25th December. i used HTML, CSS and Java scriptin its design